Robinyo/serendipity/docs/serendipity/for-developers/quick-start-guide/README.md

 #### Authentication

 - Web UI: Log in to Operate, Tasklist, Console, Optimize, and Web Modeler with `demo / demo`.
-- APIs: Authentication for the Orchestration Cluster REST API has been disabled.
+- APIs: Authentication for the Orchestration Cluster REST API has been disabled (i.e., set to 'unprotected API mode' in the Orchestration cluster's `application.yaml`).